 If your cake tin is smaller, it's best to bake 2 separate cakes, otherwise the middle of the cake may not bake properly, while the edges turn brown if left to bake for too long.

-- beat the soften butter with the sugar, add the eggs and beat well until you get a smooth paste
+- beat the soften butter with the sugar, add the eggs one by one, and beat well until you get a smooth paste

 If you have a kitchen aid, that's great, otherwise a good old hand mixer will do.
 Just make sure the butter is soft, but not melted, so that it can be beaten well.

-- add the flour, instant coffee, baking powder, chopped walnuts and vanilla extract
+- add the flour, instant coffee, baking powder and chopped walnuts

-- grease and flour a round baking tin (mine has a diameter of 20 cm, 8 inches)
+- grease and flour 2 round baking tins (mine have a diameter of 20 cm, 8 inches)

-- transfer the batter to the cake tin, and level it with the back of a spoon or a spatula
+- transfer the batter evenly between the cake tins, and level it with the back of a spoon or a spatula

 - bake at 180 degrees Celsius (350 Fahrenheit) for about 20-25 minutes or until a skewer inserted in the middle of the cake comes out clean